 10. Blow-up (1966)

-What are your favourite movies about photography?
+For more inspiration, see our previous covers on Instagram photography trends 2020 and aesthetically pleasing movies.
+What are your favorite movies about photography?
 Leave your suggestions in the comments section below.